 (See the article Sally Ride comes out in obituary from the Washington Blade, a gay community newspaper.)

-Helping Families Deal with Death "Most Satisfying Work" for Funeral Celebrant
+- Helping Families "Most Satisfying Work" for Funeral Celebrant

 - Be Prepared: Will, Health Care Directive (Living Will), and More